N/A

 The Eurozone includes Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain.
 However, member countries are tracked separately due to varying projects that individual countries are leading.
 With that said, if the European Central Bank launches a CBDC, then all members will be moved to the launch phase.

-In its October 2023 announcement, the European Central Bank repeatedly said that its CBDC (referred to as a digital euro) would be the “electronic equivalent to cash.”
+In an October 2023 announcement, the European Central Bank repeatedly said that its CBDC (referred to as a digital euro) would be the “electronic equivalent to cash.”
 However, it's important to be clear that the CBDC would not be like cash at all.
 European Central Bank president Christine Lagarde has said in the past that, “When we surveyed Europeans, the first concern that they had… was privacy.
 Privacy is first and foremost on their mind when we divvy up the digital euro.
 [But] there would not be complete anonymity as there is with [cash.]”

 Although the European Central Bank has often pointed to declining cash use as a reason to launch a CBDC, it seems an anti-cryptocurrency motivation is also at play.
 In 2023, Lagarde said, “The reason I’m personally convinced that we have to move ahead [with a CBDC] is a situation like the one we are in now. … I don’t want Europe to be dependent on an unfriendly country’s currency… or dependent on a friendly currency [that] is activated by a private corporate entity like, you know, Facebook or Google. … I don’t want Meta, Google, or Amazon to suddenly come up with a currency that will take over the sovereignty of Europe.”